National Centre for Distance Education

 The National Centre for Distance Education (Centre national d'enseignement à distance or Cned in French) is a French public institution under the oversight of the Department of Education dedicated to providing distance learning material.
+It is the largest university in Europe by number of students.

 It was created in 1939 and has been providing on-line material since the mid-1990s.
 The 3000 programs it offers range from kindergarten to university level.
-In 2006, about 350,000 students were registered, 30,000 living outside France.
-Of these, approximately 120,000 are higher education students ranging from polytechnic through to masters level.
+In 2022, about 350,000 students were registered, 30,000 living outside France.
+Of these, approximately 245,000 are higher education students ranging from polytechnic through to masters level.
 CNED offer the opportunity to study at a high level, while living in any country, or travelling around the globe.
-Students can study with books, or online (which is easier to carry when travelling).
+Students can study with books, or online (computer equipment used to study online is easier to carry when travelling).